 If you have anxiety caused by hyperthyroidism, consider the use of lavender oil.
 Lavender oil has been used for centuries as an agent to promote relaxation.
 When diffused in the air, lavender oil has been found to increase feelings of calm and well-being.

-Sandalwood oil has been tested in several contexts for its anti-anxiety properties.
+Sandalwood oil has been tested in for its anti-anxiety properties.
 Using a few drops of sandalwood oil as a topical treatment applied at your pressure points, or diffusing sandalwood oil through an aromatherapy diffuser, could effectively treat anxiety caused by an overactive thyroid.

 Pine essential oil may decrease inflammation and treat sore joints when applied on your skin, but current evidence is mostly anecdotal.
 Essential oils should not be ingested.
 Pine oil is toxic.